-The UPF 50 canopies are definitely on the larger side, especially for an umbrella; they are almost as large as those on the UPPAbaby G-Link, though not as large as on the newer Maclarens.
-Each canopy features a plastic peek-a-boo window with a Velcro closure.
+The UPF 50 canopies are definitely on the larger side, especially for an umbrella stroller.
+To put it in perspective, the canopies are almost as large as those on the UPPAbaby G-Link Double, though not as large as on the newer Maclarens.
+Each canopy has a plastic peek-a-boo window with a Velcro closure.

 As umbrellas go, the under storage baskets are pretty generous (below).
-I was able to shove my over-stuffed diaper bag on one side and a small cooler bag under the other.
-The baskets are only accessible from the rear, and there’s a 5-pound limit for each, though I’m fairly certain I’ve gone over that with no problem.
+I was able to shove my over-stuffed diaper bag on one side and a small cooler bag under the other (see below).

 The handles are coated in foam and turned inward, so they are easy to grasp.
 Note: like all umbrella strollers, you’ll need two hands to push and steer it.